-Guidance for the 2023 ATP Quick-Build Project Phase II Pilot Program
+Guidance for the 2025 ATP Quick-Build Projects

-The 2023 ATP will include a phase II pilot program for quick-build projects.
-The 2021 ATP included a Quick-Build Project Pilot Program to which eight projects were programmed, totaling \$4,400,000 in ATP funding.
-The phase II pilot program will allow the Commission to refine quick-build project evaluation criteria and reporting requirements and address delivery issues.
-The Commission anticipates dedicating a maximum of \$7,000,000 to quick-build projects in the 2023 ATP.
+The 2025 ATP will include a Quick-Build Project Program evaluated separately from other project types.
+The Commission included Quick-Build Project Pilot Programs in the 2021 and 2023 ATP cycles.
+While the pilot programs showed that there is interest in and need for these projects, more program refinement is needed before formally integrating quick-build projects into the overall ATP.
+Specifically, Commission staff continues to work with stakeholders to strengthen understanding of the quick-build concept and refine evaluation criteria.
+The Commission anticipates dedicating a maximum of \$7,000,000 to quick-build projects in the 2025 ATP.
 The Commission may select several quick-build projects, or none.